 Viruses are everywhere!
 You can’t stop them from spreading:

 False.
 That’s not true.
 You can help stop the spread of the cold and flu if you know what to do.
 Cold and flu viruses spread by contact.
 When a sick person coughs or sneezes, virus-filled droplets float through the air.
 The most common way that flu viruses are spread is when someone who is sick with a cold or flu coughs or sneezes.
-However, since a lot of people cough or sneeze into their hands, hand to hand contact is another easy way to pass along the flu virus.
-Another way that germs are spread is by an object.
-For example; if a sick person sneezes into their hand and then touches a door knob and then someone else touches the knob, then their nose or eyes, the virus can enter their body.
-Flu viruses can actually live on a surface such as this for 2-8 hours.
+However, since a lot of people cough or sneeze into their hands, hand-to-hand contact is another easy way to pass along the flu virus.
+Another way that these germs are spread is by an object.
+For example, if a sick person sneezes into their hand and then touches a door knob— and then a second person touches the knob, then their nose or eyes, the virus can enter the second person’s body and get them sick.
+Flu viruses can actually live on surfaces like door knobs, keyboards, or counters for 2-8 hours.

 Colds and flu are no big deal.
 It doesn’t matter if I get sick:

 False.
 Unfortunately, that isn’t the case.
 Students miss more than 22 million days of school every year just for colds alone.
 It’s true that many people with a cold or the flu will get better quickly, but others will have serious problems and may have to go to the hospital.
 People with conditions such as diabetes, asthma, or cystic fibrosis may get very sick from colds and flu.

 The flu vaccine is the best flu protection available: